christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

     train_net: "examples/hdf5_classification/nonlinear_auto_train.prototxt"
     test_net: "examples/hdf5_classification/nonlinear_auto_test.prototxt"

-or you can also specify only one prototxt file, adding an **include phase** statement to layers different in training and testing :
+or you can also specify only one prototxt file, adding an **include phase** statement for the layers that have to be different in training and testing phases, such as input data :

     layer {
       name: "data"